 - Medical License: Physicians, surgeons, and other healthcare professionals must obtain a medical license to practice medicine in a specific state.
-This license is issued by the Texas medical board after verifying the applicant’s education, training, and examination results.
+The Texas medical board issues this license after verifying the applicant’s education, training, and examination results.

-- Realtor License: Texas Realtors and brokers must obtain a real estate license to buy, sell, or lease properties on behalf of clients.
+- Realtor License: To become a realtor in Texas, you must obtain a real estate license to buy, sell, or lease properties on behalf of clients.
 Texas has its own real estate commission or board responsible for issuing licenses and regulating the industry.

 - Contractor License: General contractors, electricians, plumbers, and other construction professionals must often have a contractor license to work in Texas.

-- Certified Public Accountant (CPA) License: Accountants who wish to use the CPA designation and provide specific services, such as auditing financial statements, must obtain a CPA license from their Texas’s board of accountancy.
+- Certified Public Accountant (CPA) License: Accountants who wish to become a CPA in Texas must designate and provide specific services, such as auditing financial statements and obtaining a CPA license from Texas’s Board of Accountancy.